-Best Clear Cases for Galaxy S10 in 2019
+Best Clear Cases for Galaxy S10 in 2022

 If you want ample protection from a case that doesn't cover up all the fine details of the S10, you'll want to get the Spigen Liquid Crystal.
 It offers protection against scratches and drops, is shock absorbent, and is easy to apply and remove.
 It also offers the best value for a clear case.

-Zizo is best known for making really rugged cases that sometimes come off a bit too garish, but they really did refine things with the design of this clear case for the Galaxy S10.
+This slim and stylish case allows you to show off the color of your Galaxy S10 while still protecting it.
+The shockproof frame helps prevent damage from scratches, bumps, and drops.
 It's available as an entirely clear case or with simple color accents around the edges that really pop.

 Ringke Fusion

 Ringke's got a full lineup of cases available for the Galaxy S10, but we'll of course highlight it's always good Fusion series clear case.
-The case combines a rigid PC panel on the back with a shock absorbing TPU frame that's available with blue or black accents.
+The case combines a rigid PC panel on the back with a shock-absorbing TPU frame that's available with blue or black accents.

 OtterBox Symmetry Series

 One of the most trusted names in smartphone cases is OtterBox.
-Its products are pricey, but backed by a lifetime warranty, great customer service, and most importantly, they do a great job of keeping your phone safe.
+Its products are pricey but backed by great customer service, and most importantly, they do a great job of keeping your phone safe.
 The Symmetry Series case was designed to be thin and pocket-friendly while preserving the look of your new phone.

 Speck Presidio Stay Clear

 The Presidio clear case combines a rigid shell with Speck's trademark Impactium lining that is designed to absorb the shock from drops.
-These two materials combine to create a very reliable one-piece clear case that's thin enough to support wireless charging and also backed by a lifetime warranty.
+These two materials combine to create a very reliable one-piece clear case that's thin enough to support wireless charging.

-As you can see there are great clear cases available at nearly every price point, so why spend more on the Lifeproof or OtterBox?
-Both of those brands have a reputation for creating cases that are a little more rugged than the competition, with the Lifeproof case in particular designed to accomodate the perilous drops and conditions you expose your phone to when out in the wilderness.
-I'd personally recommend the affordable and reliable Spigen Liquid Crystal but the optional mounts that work with the Lifeproof NËXT are perfect if you plan to work out or go on outdoor adventures with your phone.